- Download our Moving to Argentina Guide (PDF)

-In Buenos Aires, Argentina’s capital city, any culture shock expats feel will likely be quite mild.
+In the capital, Buenos Aires, any culture shock expats feel will likely be mild.
 In fact, expats would be forgiven for thinking they’re in Paris, London or Rome.
-Like every big city, Buenos Aires is a melting pot of nationalities, and its European heritage is prominent.
-There are no “typical” looking Argentines − expats will find themselves surrounded by blondes, red-heads and everything in between.

 Language barrier in Argentina